Handi

-This vessel is deep and has a broad mouth, and since there are a wide variety of dishes cooked throughout the Indian subcontinent using the handi, their names vary too, symbolising its use – such as Chicken Handi, Handi Paneer, or Handi Komdi.
+This vessel is deep and has a broad mouth.
+Since there are a wide variety of dishes cooked throughout the Indian subcontinent using the handi, their names associated with this vessel vary – such as Chicken Handi, Handi Paneer, or Handi Komdi.

 Due to the vast differences in language and culture from region to region in the Indian subcontinent, differing names are given to the handi.
 This includes tasla, tasli, karahi, degchi and ahuna.

-The handi is also physically likened to American beanpots, Mexican and Spanish ollas, and French soupières, which are utilised in similar fashion to the handi in regards to cooking.
+The handi is also physically likened to American beanpots and Spanish ollas among others.

 It is also a major component of the Dahi Handi festival that is celebrated annually to mark the celebration of the birth of Krishna – a Hindu God.

 Uses of the handi

 The handi is utilised mainly for cooking purposes, especially for slow-cooking.
 For example, when any dish is cooked in the handi – the lid is sealed to it, using dough so steam cannot escape, preserving the nutrients in the food.
 In turn this also allows for the food to be cooked using its own water content, accentuating its flavour and tang.